wayfair-archive/awesome-learning/content/lessons/typescript/typescript-types.md

       - value: any
       correctChoices:
       - 3
-      description: What type would foo be defined as? ` let foo; foo = ‘bar’`
+      description: What type would foo be defined as? ` let foo; foo = ‘bar'`
       explanation: foo would be defined as any as the default value, unless specifically limited to a string by the developer.
       type: radio
     - choices: